 How much notice do I need to give if my child is leaving the Nursery?

-Our notice period is three months for full time (50 weeks a year) children and one term (term time only) as per the Terms & Conditions.
+In accordance with our Terms & Conditions, our notice period is three months for full time (50 weeks a year) children and one term for term time only children.

 What are the term dates for term time children?